Industrial And Logistics

 Owners usually get the best value from distribution center construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-2. Site, Slab, And Dock-package Release Coordination
+2. Site, Slab, And Dock-package Release Coordination With TxDOT Access And City Of Georgetown Permit

-4. Startup, Equipment, And Turnover Progression
+4. Georgetown Dock Startup, Racking-vendor Support, And Operational Turnover

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.